 Help others: Click Here to send review or send us your review to reviews@threebestrated.ca.
 Negative and positive review will be used for rating.
 Make a difference.

-Belleville Public Library and John M Parrott Art Gallery have their origins in a Mechanics' Institute operated from 1851 to 1859.
-This historical landmark is built-in 2006, with three floors, including the art gallery and several meeting spaces.
-The Library and Gallery is a gathering place for the culture that encourages and promotes lifelong learning, advancement, creation and achievement.
-The place offers public computers, programs, digital collections and services and online courses.
-The staff strive to meet all Belleville citizens' educational, recreational and information needs through free and equal access to physical and digital collections.
-In addition, they make excellent customer service a top priority.
-The building is now the new home for the Community Archives of Belleville and Hastings County as well.
-Library card is free to all who live or own property in Hastings County, Ontario, Canada, upon presentation of personal identification showing current address.
+Belleville Public Library and John M. Parrott Art Gallery trace their origins back to a Mechanics' Institute that operated from 1851 to 1859.
+This historic establishment, constructed in 2006, features three floors, housing the art gallery and multiple meeting spaces.
+The Library and Gallery fosters and promotes a culture of lifelong learning, progress, creativity, and accomplishment.
+Visitors to this location can access various resources, including public computers, programs, digital collections, online courses, and various services.
+The dedicated staff is committed to meeting Belleville citizens' educational, recreational, and informational needs, offering free and equitable access to physical and digital collections.
+Exceptional customer service remains a top priority for them.
+Notably, the building now serves as the new home for the Community Archives of Belleville and Hastings County.
+Moreover, obtaining a library card is a straightforward process and is free of charge to all residents or property owners in Hastings County, Ontario, Canada, upon presenting valid personal identification that reflects their current address.

 Specialty: